andrew/ultimate-awesome/README.md

 - [awesome-desci](https://github.com/DeSciWorldDAO/awesome-desci) - A curated list of awesome DeSci resources, projects, events, articles and more .
 - [awesome-nn-optimization](https://github.com/harsh306/awesome-nn-optimization) - Awesome list for Neural Network Optimization methods.
 - [awesome](https://github.com/HyperDbg/awesome) - A list of awesome resources about HyperDbg.
+- [awesome-lora-lorawan](https://github.com/mcicolella/awesome-lora-lorawan) - A curated list of LoRa and LoRaWAN resources.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
 - [awesome-cypher](https://github.com/szarnyasg/awesome-cypher) - A curated list of (open)Cypher resources.
 - [awesome-wintercms](https://github.com/wintercms/awesome-wintercms) - A curated list of awesome things related to WinterCMS.